Uganda, Africa

 Brethren Community Fellowship, with the help of a team of men, went and scouted the area for the placement of a chapel.
 The BCF church along with Plant a Seed Foundation, built the chapel, (seats 1,500) and purchased the property it was built on.

-From this time on, Plant a Seed purchased some additional property and built a school for 1,500 students over the next three years.
+From this time on, Plant a Seed purchased some additional property and built a school over the next three years.
 Plant a Seed also sent teams over to assist, plan, and build the school, dorms, and additional needed quarters for the staff.
-There are 1,550 students that are enrolled in the classes at KTC.
+There are 1,500 students that are enrolled in the classes at KTC.
 (Kabale Trinity College)

 As of 2026 the current projects in that are being worked on are the Dining Hall and Boys Dorm for Kabale Trinity College.